Why ‘Cairns in Himalayas’ Matters More Than Google Maps in the Himalayas

 Cairn Etiquette Every Trekker Should Know

-• Offer a prayer or thought of gratitude when you pass one
+• Pause with gratitude when you pass one

 Why Trekking Guides Still Rely on Cairns